ACS Award For Creative Invention

-Since 1981, Walt has been a member of the chemistry faculty at Tufts.
-He was promoted to associate professor in 1986 and to full professor in 1992.

-He was elected to the National Academy of Engineering in 2008 and is a fellow of the American Institute for Medical & Biological Engineering and the American Association for the Advancement of Science.
+Bricker, 53, earned a B.S. in chemistry and mathematics from Heidelberg University in 1979 and a Ph.D. in chemistry in 1983 from Ohio State University.
+He has received a variety of fellowships and awards, including a National Institutes of Health intern fellowship (1979), Outstanding Chemistry Researcher Award at Ohio State (1982), a Presidential Fellowship at Ohio State (1982), the UOP Stine Star Award (1991), and a 2006 Honeywell Specialty Materials Growth & Innovation Award.
+He was the 2008 Devon W. Meek Lecturer at Ohio State.

-Walt will present the award address before the Division of Analytical Chemistry at the fall ACS national meeting in Boston.
+Bricker will deliver the award address before the Division of Petroleum Chemistry.

 Join the conversation